Wisdom and Poetical Literature

 Hebrew Wisdom

-The OT books of Proverbs, Job and Ecclesiastes are commonly referred to as "wisdom books", but the Bible contains many Psalms, Song of Solomon, and portions of other books which can also fall under the wisdom category, including the Epistle of James in the NT.
-Wisdom can be briefly defined as the ability to properly use knowledge in order to make godly choices in life.
-The quality of our life will be determined primarily by the choices we make.
-One of the primary purposes of Biblical wisdom literature is to help the reader make wise choices.
+The Old Testament (OT) books of Proverbs, Job and Ecclesiastes are commonly referred to as “wisdom books”, but the Bible contains many others such as Psalms, Song of Solomon, and portions of other books which can also fall under the wisdom category, including the Epistle of James in the NT.

 See Introduction to the Wisdom Books of the Bible for additional information.

-Poetry
+Hebrew Poetry

 The Nature of Hebrew Poetry